Campbelltown and Camden Hospitals: Campbelltown Hospital

 Campbelltown Hospital, the larger hospital (more than 306 beds possible), operates a 40-bed 24-hour Emergency Department on its Level 0.
 Campbelltown Hospital ED sees the third-largest number of presentations per year in New South Wales.
 In addition to the ED, it has clinical services in specialist medicine, surgery, child and family health services, mental health and drug and alcohol addiction services, and Aboriginal and community health services.
 All branches of medicine are represented, and the hospital is able to offer most surgical services.
 Specialist services not available at Campbelltown Hospital, such as cardiothoracic, neurosurgery, ophthalmology, dermatology and infectious diseases/clinical microbiology, are provided by on-call services from Liverpool Hospital.

-Campbelltown Hospital also has a large oncology service and the largest paediatric department in New South Wales outside of the dedicated children's hospitals (Children's Hospital at Westmead, Sydney Children's at Randwick and John Hunter Children's Hospital).
+Campbelltown Hospital also has a large oncology service and the largest pediatric department in New South Wales outside of the dedicated children's hospitals (Children's Hospital at Westmead, Sydney Children's at Randwick and John Hunter Children's Hospital).

 Campbelltown Hospital currently consists predominantly of four major buildings (Blocks A, B, C and D), in addition to a separate Cancer Therapy Centre and the youth and adult mental health units (Birunji, Waratah and Gna Ka Lun buildings).

 Campbelltown Hospital is also the home of the Western Sydney University (WSU) Macarthur Clinical School, near the hospital's current helipad.
 The Clinical School provides clinical skill training to WSU medical students.

 Campbelltown Hospital history

 The building of Campbelltown Hospital had initially been foreshadowed by the Askin Liberal NSW Government, in an election campaign promise, but which it subsequently dawdled over, drawing fire from then Prime Minister Gough Whitlam whose electorate of Werriwa included Campbelltown's northern suburbs.

 Eventually though, construction began and the 30-bed Campbelltown Hospital was officially opened by then NSW Premier Neville Wran on 1 October 1977 (this building is now referred to as Block B of Campbelltown Hospital).

-By April 1978, the hospital had increased its beds to 120, including a 10-bed Paediatric Ward.
+By April 1978, the hospital had increased its beds to 120, including a 10-bed Pediatric Ward.
 Campbelltown Hospital opened Australia's first day-surgery unit on 24 March 1984.

 Block C was added in June 1986, increasing capacity to 210 beds.

 The Macarthur Cancer Therapy Centre was added in February 2003.

 Block A was added in 2006, providing new operating theatres, a new emergency department and new intensive care and high-dependency units.

 Block D was added in August 2015, improving outpatients services, adding a physiotherapy gym and surgical wards.

 The University of Western Sydney Clinical School opened in 2007, with its Macarthur Clinical School Building opened in April 2017.